Skip to content

 Queue

-A First-In-First-Out (FIFO) data structure backed by a Python list.
+A First-In-First-Out (FIFO) data structure backed by a Linked List.

 Use Cases: Task scheduling, breadth-first search, buffering